material-motion/material-motion/team/starmap_essentials/writing_specs.md

 **Features**: Identify non-MVP features and break them apart into separate **feature specifications**.
 A feature specification can build off of an MVP in a parallel fashion.
+Feature specifications live in a separate file from their MVP.
+E.g. for `topic.md`, a feature might live in `topic-feature.md`.
+Feature specs have similar shapes to MVP specs.

 ## Shape of a spec